-, President, is a Professor in the Department of Building, Civil and Environmental Engineering.
+, Vice President, is a Professor in the Department of Building, Civil and Environmental Engineering.
 Prior to joining Concordia University, Ted worked as Structural Design Engineer in Athens, Greece.
 He then worked as Teaching and Research Assistant at the University of Western Ontario, where he also earned both his M.E.Sc and Ph.D.
 His research in the area of wind effects on buildings and their codification has been influential in the development of codes and standards around the world.
 Ted is a professional engineer registered in Québec, Ontario and in Greece; he is a Fellow of the Canadian Academy of Engineering and Fellow of the American Society of Civil Engineers and its Structural Engineering Institute.
 He is the Editor of the Journal of Wind Engineering and Industrial Aerodynamics.
 Ted Stathopoulos has been serving as Vice-President of CUFA since 2013 and recently took the helm as President.
 He has been a member of the Executive since 2011, as well as having served over the years on the Joint Grievance committee, the University Appeals Board, the Liaison committee and the Negotiating committee for the CUFA Collective Agreement.
-He has also served as a member of CUFA Council.
+He has also served as a member of CUFA Council and as President.

 Telephone: 514-848-2424, extension 3186